jlyonsmith/HowTo/Install/NFTables.md

 ![[netfilter-hooks.png]]

-There are two types of chains, base chains and regular chains.
-A base chain is tied into a network hook (see the above diagram).
-Base chains have a priority (low to high) to help when there are multiple chains attached to a hook.
+There are two types of chains, base-chains and sub-chains.
+A base-chain is tied into a network hook (see the above diagram).
+Base-chains have a priority (low to high) to help when there are multiple chains attached to a hook.
+Sub-chains are called from base-chains to handle specific special cases.

+Chains consist of a sequence of rules.

 Note that bridge interfaces have their own set of hooks.
 Packets may traverse up to the IP layer from bridge interfaces, or they may pass through.
 Bridge packets only go up to the IP layer when they need to be handled by a local process or passed to a physical network interface to leave the machine.